Why Is My Vape Auto-Firing?

 Auto-firing often happens when the vape senses you're trying to inhale but actually aren't.
 But it can also be caused by a faulty firing button.

 If the firing button gets stuck in the “on” position, your vape will kick into the ignition process without you asking it to.
-It's usually easy to un-stick a firing button after it gets stuck.
-But then you're more likely for the button to become stuck again, and you don't want that happening off your watch.
+It's usually easy to unstick a firing button after it gets stuck, but then the button is more likely to become stuck again, and you don't want that happening off your watch.

 Overheating

-You may be wondering what causes your vape to get hot,and the answers vary from the effects of chain vaping to faulty batteries to coil gunk and the voltage settings being turned too high.
+You may be wondering what causes your vape to get hot, and the answers vary from the effects of chain vaping to faulty batteries to coil gunk and too-high voltage settings.

-Whatever the cause of overheating, the result is that your vape may auto-fire.
-Even if you leave your vape out too long in the sun, the ignition process can activate on its own and start auto-firing.
+Whatever the cause of overheating, your vape may auto-fire.
+Even if you leave your vape out too long in the sun, the ignition process can activate independently and start auto-firing.

 How To Prevent Your Vape From Auto-Firing?